 Topics are used to define the path of the message.
 Here the message (temperature) will be sent to the dining room which is on the first floor of the home.

-Advanced Features of MQTT 5 and Their Integration in IoT Platforms
+Advanced Features of MQTT 5 Protocol and Its Role in IoT Platforms

 MQTT 5, the latest version of the MQTT protocol, introduces several enhancements that significantly improve its functionality and adaptability in diverse IoT ecosystems.
 This section outlines the key features of MQTT 5 and explores its integration into contemporary IoT platforms.